Tucker Tensor Train Taylor Series: Preliminaries

-The probes of a vector valued multilinear function $B$ by vectors $(x_1, \dots, x_k, \omega)$ are defined as the probes of the corresponding scalar valued multilinear function $\widetilde{B}$ by those same vectors.
+The probes of a vector-valued multilinear function $B$ by vectors $(x_1, \dots, x_k, \omega)$ are defined as the probes of the corresponding scalar-valued multilinear function $\widetilde{B}$ by those same vectors.
 For the first $k$ probes of $B$, one of the `$x_j$ arguments' of $\widetilde{B}$ is left unevaluated, i.e.,

 We call these \emph{reverse probes} of $B$.
 The last probe of $B$, in which the `$\omega$ argument' of $\widetilde{B}$ is left unevaluated, is the \emph{forward probe} of $B$.
-The forward probe is the evaluation map $\omega \mapsto \omega(B(x_1, \dots, x_j))$, which we identify with the vector $y \in Y$ given by
+The forward probe is the evaluation map $\omega \mapsto \omega(B(x_1, \dots, x_k))$, which we identify with the vector $y \in Y$ given by

 \paragraph{Arrays and multilinear functions} Given a scalar-valued multilinear function $A:\mathbb{R}^{N_1} \times \dots \times \mathbb{R}^{N_d} \to \mathbb{R}$, the corresponding array $\vb{A} \in \mathbb{R}^{N_1 \times \dots \times N_d}$ is defined by